Written by Scribendi

-"He thought you had forgotten; we knew you were just behind."
+- "He thought you had forgotten; we know you were just behind."

 - Objective personal pronouns are pronouns that act as the object of a sentence.
 If you are learning English as a second language, remember that the objective personal pronouns are me, you, her, him, it, us, you, and them.
 For example:

 - "The police officer told my brother and me to slow down."

 - "He pointed to the pedestrians and said to be careful of them."

 - "The police officer said there are a lot of speedy motorists like us."

 - Possessive personal pronouns are pronouns that show possession.
 They define a person (or a number of people) who owns a particular object.
 If you are learning English as a second language, remember that the possessive personal pronouns are mine, yours, hers, his, its, ours, and theirs.
 For example:

 - "Nobody's house has as many books as theirs, not even ours."

 2. Demonstrative pronouns